 Rockport, Mass., got approval to use water from a quarry, so long as it was treated twice with chlorine.
 Also in Massachusetts, Randolph, Holbrook and Braintree banded together to get water from a gravel pit.
 Fitchburg hired a rainmaker.

 The next month, 11 Massachusetts counties were declared drought disaster areas.
 More than a hundred Massachusetts towns restricted water.
 Hanover considered a moratorium on building permits.
-Sandy Pond beach was closed in Ayer after hundreds of dead fish floated to the surface when they were deprived of oxygen.
+Sandy Pond beach was closed in Ayer after hundreds of dead fish floated to the surface, deprived of oxygen.

 By September, some parts of New England got rain.
 In western Massachusetts, rain changed brown pastures to green and grass and alfalfa returning to some farms.
 Cranberry growers were skating by.
 Some reservoirs filled to capacity.

 The 1965 drought eased in Northern New England except for coastal Maine.
 In Grand Isle County, Vermont, too much rain left standing water in fields.

 The water problem worsened in November because the cold locked precipitation above ground.
 In southeastern Massachusetts, a cold snap destroyed a quarter of the cranberry crop.
 Cranberry growers didn’t have enough water to flood their bogs and prevent the berries from freezing.

 Test wells throughout New England reached record lows and nearly a dozen towns along the coast had to draw down their emergency supplies.
 On Nov.
 1, 1965, the Quabbin Reservoir fell to 59 percent of capacity, a drop of 17 percent in 12 months.

-Water was denied to car washes, service stations and ski areas
+Car washes, service stations and ski areas couldn’t get water.

 The 1965 Drought Continues

 By April 1966, the rainfall shortage increased to nearly 37 inches since the drought started in 1963, reported the Boston Globe.
 That almost equaled a year’s supply of rain.

 People thought the drought ended with heavy rain in July and persistent fog along the coast.
 A dry August ended that hope.

-A Boston College scientist suggested tiny man-made earthquakes -- by detonating dynamite —could be a solution to the 1965 drought.
+A Boston College scientist suggested detonating dynamite, creating tiny earthquakes, could end the 1965 drought.
 The disturbed soils would the presence of water and suggest areas for drilling, he said.